top of page

 See below for the longer-term benefits experienced by participants.

-Screen Shot 2021-12-24 at 3.03.52 PM.png
+Screen Shot 2021-12-24

 Young Yazidi women (survivors of genocide) with their certificates of completion.

-group cert.JPG
+group cert

 Local humanitarian workers with their certificates of completion.